zjpeterson440/personal_projects/NFL Project/README.md

 Code done in Python on Jupyter Notebook.

-Extrated data with webscraping from Pro Football Reference and used already compiled weather data from https://github.com/ThompsonJamesBliss/WeatherData which was then cross referenced with various sites for accuracy.
+Extrated data with webscraping from [Pro Football Reference[(https://www.pro-football-reference.com/) and used already compiled weather data from
+[here](https://github.com/ThompsonJamesBliss/WeatherData) which was then cross referenced with various sites for accuracy.

 Compiled a list of 30 QBs over the last 20 years for analysis in Tableau